qbead/qbeadWebsite/content/book/animation.md

 </pre>
 </div>

+We had to divide `t_repeat` by 10, because otherwise `b` will go beyond `255`, which is the maximal permitted brightness value for our software.
+Now let us upload this code to the SpinWheel device itself.
+Connect your device with a USB cable to your computer and load the file, ready to upload, in the Arduino software.
+You can find the entirety of the necessary code in the Arduino software by navigating to `Examples → SpinWearables → Animations_and_Patterns → Simple_Blink`.
+Try some of the same modifications that you attempted in the simulator from the previous paragraph.

+We also have a [webpage with detailed explanation of the code](/codedoc/examples/Animations_and_Patterns/Simple_Blink/Simple_Blink.ino.html), if you are interested in learning more about what each line of the code does.

 By learning to control the SpinWheel's LEDs, you are learning some basic coding concepts.
-To expand on this, we have also put together a refernce guide that introduces [some of the most important patterns for learning programming](/progpatterns).
+To expand on this, we have also put together a reference guide that introduces [some of the most important patterns in programming](/progpatterns).

 ## More sophisticated patterns